sgreenhill/aria/README.md

 2. Set the variable `TARGET` to your build target (eg. macOS)
 3. In the top directory: `make`

-This should run a bootstrip script to build `OMake`, which is then used to build other targets: `OEF`, and `TestAll`.
+This should run a bootstrap script to build `OMake`, which is then used to build other targets: `OEF`, and `TestAll`.

 Configuration for `OMake` is in `omake.ini`.
 This might need to be adjusted if special C compiler options are required.